 A number of these accidents and fatalities occurred during residential construction and roofing.
 There may be a point of confusion regarding which, if any, OSHA regulations apply to residential work.
-However, OSHA clearly states that residential construction and roofing is held to safety standards.
+However, OSHA clearly states that residential construction and roofing are held to safety standards.

 Each employee engaged in residential construction activities 6 feet (1.8 m) or more above lower levels shall be protected by guardrail systems, safety net system, or personal fall arrest system unless another provision in paragraph (b) of this section provides for an alternative fall protection measure.

-The best and most common setup for residential roof fall protection is a standard bucket kit.
+A standard bucket kit is the best and most common residential roof fall protection setup.
 A bucket kit can be found at your local hardware or big box store.
-Malta Dynamics sells a bucket kit that can be found here.
+(Malta Dynamics sells a bucket kit that can be found here.)

-A standard bucket kit includes a standard reusable roof anchor, a vertical lifeline assembly and a full body harness.
+A standard bucket kit includes a standard reusable roof anchor, a vertical lifeline assembly, and a full body harness.
 Typically when you are using a standard bucket kit on a residential roof, you’ll want to work in fall restraint due to your clearance on a residential roof.

-Passive is where a worker does not use a personal fall arrest system (PFAS).
+Passive Fall Restraint is where a worker does not use a personal fall arrest system (PFAS).
 Some forms of passive fall protection are guardrails or barricades placed near an edge.
 Relating this to outside holiday decorations would be decorating elevated windows from inside the home.

 Training on personal fall protection should be utilized for anyone that is working in residential roofing.
-Residential roofing is subject to OSHA standards and unprotected workers can be cited and fined the same as commercial construction.
+Residential roofing is subject to OSHA standards, and unprotected workers can be cited and fined the same as commercial construction.

 Malta Dynamics understands that simply purchasing fall protection equipment isn’t always enough to keep your workers safe.
 Your team needs to know how to properly use, inspect and store safety equipment to prevent injury, and your equipment must be properly maintained and kept in good repair.